9dots/9dots.io-pages/OitXCP0.md

 published: true
 type: lesson
 title: Stop Motion Legos
-blurb: Students will learn about how to create a stop motion animation with legos and their computers.
+blurb: "This lesson provides an introduction to creating stop motion animations.
+Start by showing some examples of famous stop motion films to engage students.
+Discuss the similarities between stop motion animation and the flipbooks from the [previous lesson](http://www.9dots.io/9dots/OiiarUw).
+After learning the process, students demonstrate learning by creating their own simple stop motions using legos."
 org: 9dots
 objective:
   - Relate the process of creating a stop motion to the process of making the flipbook from lesson 1